csirianni/private-data-lookup/README.md

 ## Instructions

-It's necessary to configure the `/frontend` and `/backend` folders initially.
+You need to configure the `/frontend` and `/backend` folders initially.
 See the respective `README.md`s for more information.
 After configuration, you can run the application using the following commands.

 To run the frontend, `cd` into `/frontend` and run